iamrajendraverma/ESP8266Companion/README.md

     ![ESP8266 Client Configuration](https://github.com/user-attachments/assets/c0798bbc-92d0-4daa-84cb-6a616c3a5fe6)

-4.  **Connect to Cloud:** Tap the "Connect to Cloud" button within the app.
+4.  **Connect to Local network:** Tap the "Connect to Cloud" button within the app.
 Upon successful configuration, a "Config received" message will be displayed, indicating that the ESP8266 client is connected to your local Wi-Fi network.

 **Switch Logging and Data Recording:**